Fact checked

 Fees valid as of July, 2023, accessed from the Government of Ontario.

-To calculate the tax on an Ontario estate, you can use the Estate Administration Tax calculator here.
+To calculate the tax on an Ontario estate, you can use this Estate Administration Tax calculator.

 Probate fees for each Canadian province and territory can be viewed in our guide “Everything You Need To Know About Probate in Canada”.